-The ICO has also published a set of 10 quick steps to help businesses improve basic personal/sensitive data security:
+The ICO has also published guidance on sending bulk communications by email and a set of 10 quick steps to help businesses improve basic personal/sensitive data security:

 - 1. Take care when printing and copying. - 2.
 Double-check letters/emails before sending. - 3.
 Include a return address on envelopes. - 4.
 Disable auto-fill in your email settings. - 5.
 Close your messaging when screen-sharing or presenting online. - 6.
 Lock your screen when you are away from your desk. - 7.
 Do not let staff share passwords. - 8.
 Send electronic documents securely (e.g. using encryption or password-protection). - 9.
 Send passwords to protected documents separately. - 10.
 Keep your IT systems up to date.